sylc/fresh_with_auth_supabase/README.md

 ## TODOs

-- refresh access token
 - handle errors
 - bit of styling
 - how to create something like a cart?
-- BUG is redo a login while already having a token?? it happens when the redirect_to was not working and from localhost i got into fresh.

 ## To Deploy